 In addition to the mainstream American press, I’ve been looking at three ethnic papers: The Irish Press, a short-lived (1918-1922) Philadelphia weekly with direct political and financial ties to revolutionary Ireland; the Kentucky Irish American, published from 1898 to 1968 in Louisville; and The Irish Standard, published from 1886 to 1920 in Minneapolis, Minn.
-The Irish American and Standard offered more less radical coverage of Ireland’s cause, in addition to support for the Catholic Church and regular community news.
-Digitized collections of these papers are linked below.
+The Irish American and Standard offered less radical coverage of Ireland’s cause, in addition to support for the Catholic Church and regular community news.
+Digitized collections of all three papers are linked below, along with other sources consulted for the series.

-When an Irish Rebel Had His Portrait Drawn in Louisville, For the Filson Historical Society Blog
+When an Irish Rebel Had His Portrait Drawn in Louisville, Filson Historical Society Blog

 Original research by Mark Holan. © 2019